Titanium Casting – It’s all that we do

 Check out the titanium investment casting video segment from Discovery Channel’s How It’s Made.

 Investment casting enjoyed mostly artistic application through the Renaissance period.
-It was as a convenient and reliable means for sculptors and builders to produce the complex shapes and fine detail required of their work.
+It was a convenient and reliable means for sculptors and builders to produce the complex shapes and fine detail required of their work.
 In the 19th century the lost wax process found its first engineered commercial application in the manufacture of dental crowns and inlays.
 World War II created a tremendous demand for intricate, net shaped castings made from newly developed alloys as the nation mobilized for war.

 Investment casting has quite impressively stood the test of time –of the Ages, really.
 It remains a valued tool in the arsenal of engineers in virtually every industry for several, very good reasons:

-Integrated Design: Design engineers use the flexibility of the investment casting process to integrate part designs.
+Design engineers use the flexibility of the investment casting process to integrate part designs.
 Machined features and multiple welded components can be integrated into a single casting to eliminate the need for multiple components and complex assemblies.
 Elimination of weldments alone can increase the strength and service life of your products.